FHA Streamline Refinance Program Helps Minnesota Homeowners Upside Down on Their FHA Mortgage

 Struggling Minnesota homeowners now have real help available through the new FHA streamline refinance program.

-Edina, MN -- (SBWIRE) -- 08/23/2012 -- Minnesota mortgage lender, Jay Dacey is now offering a newly revamped FHA streamline refinance program aimed at enabling even the deepest underwater or upside down homeowners to reduce their payments and enjoy current record low mortgage rates.
+Maple Grove, MN -- (SBWIRE) -- 01/25/2013 -- Minnesota mortgage lender, Mitch Kruger is now offering a newly revamped FHA streamline refinance program aimed at enabling even the deepest underwater or upside down homeowners to reduce their payments and enjoy current record low mortgage rates.

 The newly released FHA streamline mortgage no longer requires a home appraisal and offers superior savings in addition to many benefits which Minnesota homeowners may not even know exist.